What is the SAT?

 March 14, 2015, June 6, 2015, October 3, 2015, November 7, 2015 and December 5, 2015.

 What should I do on the day of the test?

-October 11, 2014 and December 6, 2014: Students should report to the lower level of Noble Hall (outside of Room 130) no later than 7:45 a.m. for testing.
+Students should report to the lower level of Noble Hall (lobby area of room 130) no later than 7:45 a.m. for testing.
 Individual room assignments will be given at check-in.
 Students need to present their admission ticket and a current photo ID.

 Stand-by options changed during the 2012-2013 calendar year.
 For current information go to: http://sat.collegeboard.com/home as soon as possible to determine if a stand-by option is available.